Do I Have To Register My Dog?

 If a dog is attacking people, what can I do?

 Call Council's Administration Centre.
 You will be asked to provide your name, address and telephone number.
 Our staff will contact the complainant for further details and arrange to have a written statement as soon as possible.
 We cannot just order a dog to be destroyed or moved out of the Shire.
+Council can issue a Proprosed Regulated Dog Declaration Notice to the owner of the dog.

 What happens if my dog loses its identification tag?